Vehicle Air Conditioning Condenser Supply

 Replacement of a leaky vehicle air conditioning condenser can be a complex job depending on vehicle specification requiring use of specialist tools.

-Component disassembly may require removal of trim components to gain access to the condenser.
+Vehicle bodywork and trim components may need removal to gain access to the air conditioning condenser.

 Replacement of the aircon condenser on certain vehicles may require bumper and front panel removal and refitment.